hollowverse-archive/commonpkg/README.md

 #### `devDependencies.commonpkg` or `dependencies.commonpkg`

-You also need to add the npm module, `commonpkg`, as a `dependency` or `devDependency` of your User Package.
+You also need to add the npm module `commonpkg` as a `dependency` or `devDependency` of your User Package.

 #### `devDependencies.nameOfYourCommonPackage` or `dependencies.nameOfYourCommonPackage`